terran6/nft-on-terra/README.md

 ## Wallet Setup

-There are a few changes we have to make to our contract before we may deploy and create our first NFT.
-To test this functionality, we will be utilizing the preconfigured testing wallet `test1`.
+There are a few changes we have to make before we may deploy our smart contract and create our first NFT.
+To test our smart contract functionality, we will be utilizing the preconfigured testing wallet `test1`.
 This wallet will be available on any Terra Station generated wallet.
 In order to view our test1 wallet, we may navigate to localterra on our Terra Station extension on Google Chrome and switch our wallet to the preconfigured testing wallet.
 <br/>

 ### Step 1